hlesesne/example-flex-layout/README.md

 // ... other stuff

+//imports: [
-//imports: [ // commented out because there are other items.
-The uncommented modules should just be added to your existing imports array.
+// commented out because there are other items.
+The uncommented
+// modules should just be added to your existing imports array.
 //    BrowserModule,
 //    AppRoutingModule,
 //    FlexLayoutModule,
 //    BrowserAnimationsModule,
-    // angular material
+// all angular material modules
     MatCheckboxModule,
     MatCheckboxModule,
     MatButtonModule,